-Make sure all cables and housings are properly secured to the frame or fork so that they cannot interfere with or get caught on moving parts.
+Make sure that all cables and housings are properly secured to the frame or fork so that they cannot interfere with or get caught on moving parts.

-□ Check reflectors, lights, and accessories
+☐ Check the reflectors, lights and accessories

-Check that reflectors are clean and positioned correctly, i.e. perpendicular with the riding direction for front and rear reflectors and in the plane of the wheel for spoke reflectors.
+Check that the reflectors are clean and positioned correctly, i.e. perpendicular with the riding direction for front and rear reflectors and in the plane of the wheel for spoke reflectors.

-NOTE: Reflectors function only when light shines on them and are not a substitute for lights.
+NOTE: Reflectors only function when light shines on them and are not a substitute for lights.

-- Make sure your front and rear lights and any other accessories are securely attached, properly positioned, and working properly. - Aim your front light slightly downward to prevent glare for oncoming traffic - Make sure your batteries are charged.
+- Make sure that your front and rear lights and any other accessories are securely attached, properly positioned and working properly. - Aim your front light slightly downwards to prevent glare for oncoming traffic - Make sure your batteries are charged.

-□ Check your e-bike battery and remote
+☐ Check your e-bike battery and remote

-With an e-bike, check that your battery is locked in the dock and fully charged, and your remote and e-bike system are functioning properly.
+With an e-bike, check that your battery is locked in the dock and fully charged, and that your remote and e-bike system are functioning properly.